 New Zealander Paul slipped almost unnoticed onto the still warm drumstool of the recently downed sticks of Trevor Morais in 1973 and can be heard on the last Peddlers album "Live in London" and a handful of singles.

 Preserved here for posterity is a Perth newspaper interview with Paul Johnston discussing the break-up of The Peddlers.

-Paul Johnston has kindly provided details of his career since his Peddlers days and invites anyone who wishes to contact him to drop him an email at
+Paul Johnston kindly provided details of his career since his Peddlers days, as follows.

 "On leaving 'The Pedds' I returned to Australia where I continued to play Jazz with the cream of the 'aussy' crop in a lot of different settings.
 Also with that territory was a lot of gigs and touring with visiting jazz, latin and r&b artists.
 Although this time in my life was all going along 'swimmingly', I was aware that life musically had never ever really been challenged since those years spent with Roy Phillips and Tab and I never ever found that brand of SLICK or anything that really got close to it in the five or six years that ensued.